 Fasten the loose part of the buckle into the corresponding counterpart on the side of the backrest.
 The buckle must make an audible click.
-Use the safety pads.
+Then slide the safety lock.

 Babies are not often worn on the side because one hand is less mobile and the weight is only on one side and thus long periods of wearing on the side may not be as comfortable as front wearing or back wearing is.